Saturday, January 4, 2014

 Shivers 14: The Curse in the Jungle

 This is the conversation I imagined happened between M.D.
-Spencer and Paradise Press:
+Spenser and Paradise Press:

 Paradise Press: Yeah, I guess.

 Spenser: Well, this one is going to be even better, just read it.